linas/learn-experiments-en/run-18/README.md

 parsing.
 Also switch to EdgeLink from EvaluationLink.
 Therefore progress to run-19.

+A side-effect of that switch is that r18 dicts are incompatible with the latest code.
+Bummer.

 The dream of unified processing remains a dream.
 For now, will focus on LG MST-parsing. .. in run-19.